The Justice Engine: Crime and Justice in 2184

 The Inherited Crime

 When someone is uploaded or forked, do outstanding legal obligations transfer?
 If the original dies, does the fork inherit their criminal record?
 Their debts?
-Marcus Chen's legal teams have argued both sides—whichever benefits Nexus.
+Their contractual obligations?
+Marcus Chen's Nexus legal teams have argued both sides—whichever benefits the corporation.

 "I stole three months of a woman's memories.
 The real ones—childhood, first love, the taste of rain before the atmosphere filters.
 Sold them on the Authenticity Market for enough credits to eat for a year.